mrakgr/The-Spiral-Language/readme.md

 In particular, deep layer of over 10 will require some modifications to how kernels are compiled.
 Instead of passing in arguments directly at some point it will be necessary to pass them in array in order to preserve the user's sanity.
 That will require implementing asynchronous memory copies from host to device among others.
 Without this, kernels will need to be specialized for every single argument change.
 For nets with 50 layers, it would not be good if there were 50 different variations of gemm.

 The priority of this item depends on the kinds of networks being compiled.
-Right now it is completely unecessary, but eventually it will be indispensable.
+Right now it is completely unnecessary, but eventually it will be indispensable.

 ##### Generic Convolutions